Correlation Between William Penn and Tectonic Financial

 Strong

 Over the last 90 days William Penn Bancorp has generated negative risk-adjusted returns adding no value to investors with long positions.
 In spite of very healthy basic indicators, William Penn is not utilizing all of its potentials.
-The current stock price disarray, may contribute to short-term losses for the investors.
+The latest stock price disarray, may contribute to short-term losses for the investors.

 Tectonic Financial